Rajpratik71/linux-manPages/leaftoppm.md

        leaftoppm [leaffile]

 DESCRIPTION
        Reads a portable pixmap (PPM file) as input.
 Generates an Interleaf image file as output.

-       Interleaf is a now-defunct (actually purchased ca.  2000  by  BroadVi‐ sion) technical publishing software company.
+       Interleaf is a now-defunct (actually purchased ca. 2000 by BroadVision) technical publishing software company.

 SEE ALSO
        ppm(5)